CubeWolv/passPi/README.md

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Now, the README indicates that your project is licensed under the MIT License and provides a link to the `LICENSE` file for more details.